radian21/hsa_reimburse/README.md

 ---

 ### `reset`
 Reset all reimbursement transactions after creating a backup.
+This does NOT rescan the receipts source directory.
+Run `hsa init` to rescan receipt files.

 ```bash
 hsa reset